Some posts contain compensated links. Please read this disclaimer for more info.

 While Croatia’s Adriatic coast gets all the attention—and the hordes of tourists—, the coast of Slovenia remains more of a locals’ destination.
 This is ideal if you’re looking for a laid-back seaside holiday destination.
 Slovenia’s Adriatic coast is much smaller and quieter than Croatia’s (merely 29 miles compared to 3,600 miles).
 Yet, it has essentially the same things to offer.
 You should focus your attention on Piran, the main town on the coast of Slovenia.

 Where most towns on the Adriatic coast are tourist-centered and rather soulless, Piran has managed to keep its historic charm and remain a vibrant, authentic community.
-Its Old Town is among the best preserved anywhere in the Adriatic, the beautiful architecture boasting Venetian influences and all kinds of vibrant pastel colors.
+Its Old Town is among the best-preserved anywhere in the Adriatic, the beautiful architecture boasting Venetian influences and all kinds of vibrant pastel colors.

-Just like other towns in the northern Balkan coast, Piran was once part of Venice—the same applies to Croatian coastal towns like Rovinj.
+Just like other towns on the northern Balkan coast, Piran was once part of Venice—the same applies to Croatian coastal towns like Rovinj.
 Incidentally, Piran and Rovinj both lie in the region of Istria, which encompasses the Slovenian coast and the northern coast of Croatia.

 It’s this region that has distinctly Venetian (and Italian) features, including the local dialect and architecture.
 Even the road signs and towns’ names are in Italian and, respectively, Slovenian and Croatian.
-Piran is known as Pirano in Italian and you’ll see this mentioned all over the place, even in Slovenia.
+Piran is known as Pirano in Italian, and you’ll see this mentioned all over the place, even in Slovenia.

 Piran’s Exceptional Charm

-Just try not to fall head over heels in love with this charming, atmospheric and—above all—authentic Slovenian gem.
+Just try not to fall head over heels in love with this charming, atmospheric, and—above all—authentic Slovenian gem.
 In Piran, you can see fishermen casting their nets from the pier in the morning while local farmers deliver their products and produce to the market.
 Locals start their day with a cup of coffee, overlooking the sea, talking and greeting passersby with a friendly nod of the head.

 Although it’s not as busy as many other towns on the Adriatic coast, Piran does receive its fair share of visitors in summer.
 It can be crowded at times, but it’s never too much.
 The mix of foreign nationalities that explore Piran’s winding alleyways in summer adds to its liveliness.
 If, however, you’d rather have more peace and quiet during your sun-and-sea vacation, you’re advised to visit in June or September.